 “You’re basically painting a picture with data to support your ask and validate that you’ve done everything you can to make sure you’re being efficient and fiscally responsible,” says Singer.

 Carle Health — which includes five hospitals, multi-specialty physician groups, and a research institute — uses Axiom™ Performance Reporting to monitor operational efficiencies.
-For example, the health system tracks volume on an hourly basis as patient demand fluctuates throughout the day.
+With this healthcare analytics solution, the health system tracks volume on an hourly basis as patient demand fluctuates throughout the day.
 Staffing variance reports analyze worked hours per unit of service to determine how many staff members are needed at any given time, better predict future staffing needs, and influence hiring decisions.

-By comparing Carle Health’s performance to similar organizations with external benchmarking, the health system also can adjust staffing and operations to optimize performance and patient satisfaction.
+By using health analytics software to compare Carle Health’s performance to similar organizations with external benchmarking, the health system can also adjust staffing and operations to optimize performance and patient satisfaction.

 “This helps us see how we align and identify areas where we can improve,” Singer said.
 “We know if we don’t have enough providers and our patient satisfaction scores aren’t where we would like them to be, that shows there’s somewhere that we need to make an improvement.”